genropy/genropy_saved/docs/genro/miscellaneous/webpage_creation.rst

         page js <- dataRpc() or remote() -> page python

     Genro creates a :ref:`genro_bag_intro` using genropy syntax and this ``Bag`` is sent as XML to the client.
-    In the client the :ref:`genro_webpage_elements_index` will be stored in the struct bag (??? find a name for the struct Bag!), while data elements will be placed in the :ref:`genro_datastore`.
+    In the client the :ref:`genro_webpage_elements_index`\s will be stored in the struct bag (??? find a name for the struct Bag!), while data elements will be placed in the :ref:`genro_datastore`.

     When the XML arrives and the two bags are created a builder is started that will use the struct bag to create html and dojo elements.
 The builder will also 'link' data bag with the related widgets using the